I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 To which Dan Arkle would likely say “Wuss.”
 In January 2014, he conquered the mountain in a similar state of nature as Jon Jolley, only without the thong.

-Andy Simpson, spokesperson for Mountain Rescue England & Wales, was not best pleased: “Apart from the fact that he’s naked and exposed, he has nothing on his feet which means he has no grip with the mountain.
+Andy Simpson, a spokesperson for Mountain Rescue England & Wales, was not best pleased: “Apart from the fact that he’s naked and exposed, he has nothing on his feet which means he has no grip with the mountain.
 It’s tough to comment without calling it a really stupid stunt.”

 Of Sprouts, Sailboats, and Showers